petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 Side Panel actions redirect users to a specified URL that is rendered in a side panel.
 Depending on the specific intent behind the action, they can be used as item or creation actions.
 The key difference is that only item actions include confirmation messages.

 ![Use the Side Panel action to redirect users to a specified URL and render its content in a Side Panel.](./data-set-view-actions/images/08.png)

+!!! important
+    When using a Side Panel action, make sure the destination URL works well inside a side panel.

 To create a side panel action,